Pros, Cons, & Who benefits more from them

 - In general, they tend to need more repairs and maintenance than towables.

-The number of amenities in a motorized RV, such as TV, bathrooms, larger kitchens, and more means that not only will your trip feel more comfortable and at home, but you don’t have to worry about setting up and tearing down in each stop.
+The number of amenities in a motorized RV that most RV makers and manufacturers include, such as TV, bathrooms, larger kitchens, and more means that not only will your trip feel more comfortable and at home, but you don’t have to worry about setting up and tearing down in each stop.
 Overall, if the nomadic lifestyle or just the feeling of being able to take off without a fixed return date appeals to you, the motorized RV is your best choice.

 Pros, Cons, & Who benefits more from them